updated on:

 Image credit: r-charts.com

-Here are several tips for visualizing ranking data
+Here are practical guidelines for visualizing ranking data:

-Good dashboard design should clearly communicate the business’ key goals and metrics, be easy to navigate, and not be cluttered with too many data indicators.
+Good dashboard design should clearly communicate the business’s key goals and metrics, be easy to navigate, and not be cluttered with too many data indicators.

 Here are several tips along with dashboard design examples: